sesnolabs/django_libcheck/README.md

     'setuptools', 'warnings', 'requests',  # libcheck required libraries ]
   ```
-and add the libraries that have to be checked in the `LIBRARIES`.
+and add the Pipfile path for `PIPFILE_FULL_PATH` variable, or add libraries that have to be checked in the `LIBRARIES` variable if no Pipfile for the project.
 Update the email `SAFETY_NOTICES_EMAIL` to be notified once a cybersecurity alert related to a library arise.
 It is now almost done!
 At this point, it is already possible to manually check the libraries of the Django project libraries: